 Having qualified as a chartered accountant with PwC, Nick established a debt counselling centre in Clapham Junction.
 He has also worked for a number of social enterprises, including Resurgo, and is on the advisory board for WellKneaded.
 Having seen first-hand the negative impact the financial system can have on people, he wants to clarify the social impact of investments and enable investors to rediscover the social purpose of capital.

-Bippit – Alice Freeman and Samuel Lathey
+Bippit – Samuel Lathey

 Bippit is a personal finance app that provides consumers with information to help improve financial health.
 It provides an intuitive visualisation for validating spending decisions, delivers cost-saving recommendations directly to a transaction feed, and includes a revolutionary system for connecting with friends, family, and support professionals.